 This Solar Panel Savings Calculator gives you a clear picture of your financial benefits from installing solar panels.
 Enter your average electricity bill, how much of that bill solar could offset, and the upfront costs for your solar system.
-Instantly see your estimated monthly and annual savings, how long it'll take to break even on your investment, and your total savings over the next 20 years.
+Instantly see your estimated monthly and annual savings, how long it'll take to break even on your investment, and your total savings over the system lifespan you choose.

 Solar energy is booming as homeowners seek sustainable, renewable ways to reduce electricity costs and help the environment.
 With electricity prices continuously rising, investing in solar panels can offer substantial savings over time, significantly reducing your reliance on traditional power sources.